 6. Kidney Restore Bacon Flavor Dog Treats

-- Low protein bacon flavor for kidney-safe snacking
+- Plant-based bacon flavor

 - Suitable for all sizes